 Recently, I arranged a funeral for the husband of a woman named Arlene.
 The couple did not have cemetery property.
-Nor had they discussed where they wanted to be buried. … Continue reading What To Know About Choosing a Cemetery”
+Nor had they discussed where they wanted to be buried. … Continue reading What To Know About Choosing a Cemetery

 As deaths from the pandemic have, mercifully, subsided, cemeteries have relaxed a number of their restrictions.
 One that has yet to do so was the cemetery I was at this … Continue reading God Winks

 At the grave of one of my literary idols.
 The closing words to “The Great Gatsby” are etched into the slab in front of his monument. — at St Mary’s Church.